The 2019 faculty will feature an all-star lineup of authors and literary professionals you won’t want to miss.

 Steve has very eclectic interests.
 He has represented everything from the sweet romance to the systematic theology.
 His clients are equally divided between fiction and non-fiction writers.
 (For a complete resume of his past work and editorial experience click here.)

-In addition he serves as the Publisher for the Enclave Publishing imprint of Gilead Publishing.
+In addition, he is the owner and Publisher for Enclave Publishing.

 Alyssa Roat, Jr. Agent, C.Y.L.E.